 This sauce has a lot of meat in it between the meatballs and pepperoni which we really loved.
-It’s also spiced up with a lot of seasonings that add great flavor to the recipe.
+It’s also spiced up with a lot of seasonings that add great flavor to the dish.
+This one also has some Italian sausage in the spaghetti sauce so it includes three meats!
 Sometimes I make a new recipe and that’s the last time I ever make it.
 Not so with this one.
 I may tinker with it a little, but I love the idea of having pepperoni in spaghetti sauce so I will be making this recipe frequently in the future!

-I wasn’t able to follow the recipe exactly because I didn’t have the specific kinds of tomatoes on hand–and since I was desirous of using up pantry stuff I already had rather than buying new stuff, I used what I had and made some substitutions to bring them more in line with his original recipe.
+I wasn’t able to follow the recipe exactly because I didn’t have the specific kinds of tomatoes on hand.
+I wanted to use up pantry stuff I already had rather than buying new stuff.
+I used what I had and made some substitutions to bring them more in line with his original recipe.
 I also substituted regular miniature pepperoni instead of turkey pepperoni because I had that on hand, too.
 I added more bread crumbs to his meatballs, too.

 I made a batch of Spaghetti and Meatballs in Pepperoni Sauce for our new neighbors who moved in across the street a couple of weeks ago to welcome them to the neighborhood.
 I know what moving’s like.
-The last thing you want to do is be in the kitchen cooking, and sometimes you are too tired to even go out to eat.
+The last thing you want to do is be in the kitchen cooking.
+Sometimes you are too tired to even go out to eat.
 So I decided to surprise them with a tasty home-cooked meal.
 Jamie Deen’s Spaghetti and Meatballs in Pepperoni Sauce was on the menu!
 I made a double batch of this recipe and gave one to them and kept one for us!
 Yay.

 I found Jamie’s recipe in the Cooking with Paula Deen Magazine, September/October 2012 edition.
 I had been wanting to make this recipe for months and every time I went to look for the recipe I couldn’t remember which magazine or issue it was in.
 Finally, I went through several of the magazines in one of my magazine racks page by page until I found it.
 I am so glad I did.
 I loved this recipe.
 Granted, while I prefer sauces a little thicker, the taste was S-U-P-E-R-B!
 This recipe is a great freezer meal too.
 You can make up a batch of the sauce and freeze it for later.